zeek/zeek/scripts/base/bif/event.bif.zeek.rst

          specifics here are not well-defined as Zeek does not buffer any input.
          If a match is split across packet boundaries, only the last chunk triggering the match will be passed on to the event.

-.. zeek:id:: software_parse_error

-   :Type: :zeek:type:`event` (c: :zeek:type:`connection`, host: :zeek:type:`addr`, descr: :zeek:type:`string`)

-   Generated when a protocol analyzer finds an identification of a software used on a system but cannot parse it.
-This is a protocol-independent event that is fed by different analyzers.
-For example, the HTTP analyzer reports user-agent and server software by raising this event if it cannot parse them directly (if it can :zeek:id:`software_version_found` will be generated instead).

-   :c: The connection.

-   :host: The host running the reported software.

-   :descr: The raw (unparsed) software identification string as extracted from
-          the protocol.

-   .. zeek:see:: software_version_found software_unparsed_version_found

-.. zeek:id:: software_unparsed_version_found

-   :Type: :zeek:type:`event` (c: :zeek:type:`connection`, host: :zeek:type:`addr`, str: :zeek:type:`string`)

-   Generated when a protocol analyzer finds an identification of a software used on a system.
-This is a protocol-independent event that is fed by different analyzers.
-For example, the HTTP analyzer reports user-agent and server software by raising this event.
-Different from :zeek:id:`software_version_found`  and :zeek:id:`software_parse_error`, this event is always raised, independent of whether Zeek can parse the version string.

-   :c: The connection.

-   :host: The host running the reported software.

-   :str: The software identification string as extracted from the protocol.

-   .. zeek:see:: software_parse_error software_version_found

-.. zeek:id:: software_version_found

-   :Type: :zeek:type:`event` (c: :zeek:type:`connection`, host: :zeek:type:`addr`, s: :zeek:type:`software`, descr: :zeek:type:`string`)

-   Generated when a protocol analyzer finds an identification of a software used on a system.
-This is a protocol-independent event that is fed by different analyzers.
-For example, the HTTP analyzer reports user-agent and server software by raising this event, assuming it can parse it (if not, :zeek:id:`software_parse_error` will be generated instead).

-   :c: The connection.

-   :host: The host running the reported software.

-   :s: A description of the software found.

-   :descr: The raw (unparsed) software identification string as extracted from
-          the protocol.

-   .. zeek:see:: software_parse_error software_unparsed_version_found

 .. zeek:id:: tunnel_changed